 The SAC at Zionsville High School, in Zionsville, Indiana, was designed to provide a dynamic new entrance and pre-function space in support of its varsity gymnasium.
 Spectators are able to grab game-time food at a café-like concession stand that doubles as a daily dining option for high school students.

 Connections are key

-Center Grove’s SAC was designed to create a public-way that connects all of the primary indoor athletic facilities.
-It provides a shared space for public gathering and can also operate independently of the high school.
+Center Grove’s SAC was designed to create a public way that connects all of the primary indoor athletic facilities.
+It provides a shared space for public gatherings and can also operate independently of the high school.
 Its direct connection to the varsity gym has allowed teachers and students to dream big—the school can host a state-level robotics competition by using the SAC for pit areas, power and demonstrations, and the varsity gym for the main spectator competition.

 This is the sort of next-generation thinking that is driving the concept of student activity centers.

 School districts and communities are partnering more than ever before.
 Educational leaders realize that the vitality of their school and community is increased when they reach beyond the bubble.
 Additionally, the case for investment in school facilities is easier when everyone benefits.
 A generation ago, school districts were more hesitant to partner with outside groups, but this is evolving quickly as districts and their neighbors experience success.